tfarnham/cursor-tracking/README.md

 ![Screenshot of eyes looking down and right](demo.png)

 ## Description of the project
-Collects mouse cursor position each time the cursor is moved and updates the location of "pupils" of two eyes to look toward the cursor
+Collects mouse cursor position each time the cursor is moved and updates the location of "pupils" of two eyes to look toward the cursor.
+Uses CSS primitive objects to form the rudimentary shapes and then Javascript to control their motion

 ## How to Run
 Download all files then open index.html in your browser